CenturyLinkCloud/PublicKB/Ecosystem Partners/centurylink-cloud-ecosystem-program-guide.md

 <p>Updated: January 5, 2015</p>
 <p><strong>Description</strong></p>
 <p>This Cloud Ecosystem Program Guide is designed to outline the process expectations for technology companies seeking to integrate their products and services with CenturyLink Cloud.&nbsp; This article superceds the static document most recently titled
-  “Ecosystem Partner Program Guide CLEAN FINAL v2.1 7-14-14.pdf” which had been circulated to partners during Q2 and Q3 of 2014. &nbsp;Partners who enter this program and meet the certification requirements will be eligible to have their deployable technology listed in the CenturyLink Cloud Marketplace launching in early 2015.</p>
+  “Ecosystem Partner Program Guide CLEAN FINAL v2.1 7-14-14.pdf” which had been circulated to partners during Q2 and Q3 of 2014.
+Partners who enter this program and meet the certification requirements will be eligible to have their deployable technology listed in the CenturyLink Cloud Marketplace launching in early 2015.</p>
 <p><strong>Audience</strong></p>
 <ul>